xrettle/WFGY/TensionUniverse/BlackHole/Q072_origin_of_the_genetic_code.md

 1. Reference library positioning

    * `Tension_Code(m_obs)` for the observed code lies in an extremely rare tail of the distributions over the reference libraries.
-   * Many codes with strictly lower tension are common and easily constructed within the same constraints.
+   * Many codes with strictly lower tension are common and easily constructed within the same structural and chemical constraints.

 2. Error and cost structure